 According to The Jesuits of the Middle United States (1938), written by Gilbert J. Garraghan SJ, “Most of the Jesuit houses in Missouri before the Civil War appear to have made use of slave labor at one time or another.”
 Indeed, slaves worked the farm at the St. Stanislaus, the former Jesuit seminary in Florissant.

 For more than half of its history, SLUH denied admission to African American students.

-While Saint Louis University admitted African American students in the fall of 1944, St. Louis University High School integrated two years later, with the enrollment of two African American students in the fall of 1946—Robert Carter and Al G. Thomas.
+While Saint Louis University admitted African American students in the fall of 1944, St. Louis University High School integrated two years later with the enrollment of two African American students in the fall of 1946—John Carter and Al G. Thomas.

 According to his senior yearbook, Thomas’s favorite subject was English, and he served as Fr.
 Kelley’s Assistant for Intramurals.
 Although Thomas and many of his classmates are no longer alive, two of his classmates do remember him as “a pleasant guy” whose family owned a grocery store and who went out for the football team his senior year but had to quit early in the season because his father was ill.

 Much of Al Thomas’s story has unfortunately been lost.
 Our failure to preserve his experience and honor him while he was alive is one measure of the institutional blindness that has at times marred our history.
 Nevertheless, we are proud now to publicize his name and photograph as a testament to his courageous participation in our history.

 Click here to read an essay by Jack Sullivan '14 reflecting on Thomas, Carter, and the history of SLUH.